Best-by-feb132024/Camilla-FE-embed/README.md

 * front facing view (1 or 2 were from the side)
 * contained camilla's face, purple hair, and breasts

 This was trained with the google collab for textual inversion and **not** the webui version.
 This means I couldn't add tags.
-If you'd like to retrain the model with appropriate tags on the inputs you have my blessing (but please share the final result).
+If you'd like to retrain the model with appropriate tags on the inputs I can share the original training images (but please share the final result).
 Thankfully it does produce noticable changes in outputs, with outputs having Camilla's signature long purple hair and big-huge breasts.

-## Comparisson
+## Comparissons

 With `Camilla-FE.bin`: